pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 2. Create a truststore containing the CA's certificate.

    This truststore will be used by external and internal clients.
 External clients are client applications connected to a Pravega cluster.
-Internal clients are services on the server playing the role of a client in internal communications.
+Services running on server nodes play the role of internal clients when accessing other services.

    ```
    $ keytool -keystore client.truststore.jks -noprompt -alias CARoot -import -file ca-cert \